betotto/blog/_posts/2017-12-31-starting-front.md

 ## Adding SPA capabilities

-We have the skeletons of the pages, but this is a chat application, so reloading all the content will not be a good idea, so we need a SPA (Simple Page Application), to handle all the more dynamic parts of the app.
+We have the skeletons of the pages, but this is a chat application, so reloading all the content will not be a good idea, so we need an SPA (Simple Page Application), to handle all the more dynamic parts of the app.

-If you check the modules/utils.js file you'll see a webpack configuration, and its working on the fly, I will not explain that, because it's for another time, you just have to know that that is the responsible of compiling the SPA content.
+If you check the modules/utils.js file you'll see a webpack configuration, and its working on the fly, I will not explain that, because it's for another time, you just have to know that that is the responbibility of compiling the SPA content.

 I added a route in modules/index.js that contains the route to **app.js** from the browser and calls the webpack compiler.